caddyserver/website/src/docs/markdown/extending-caddy.md

 If a guest module must explicitly be set by the user, you should return an error if the Raw field is nil or empty before trying to load it.

+Notice how the loaded module is type-asserted: `g.Gadget = val.(Gadgeter)` - this is because the returned `val` is a `interface{}` type which is not very useful.
+However, we expect that all modules in the declared namespace (`foo.gizmo.gadgets` from the struct tag in our example) implement the `Gadgeter` interface, so this type assertion is safe, and then we can use it!

+If your host module defines a new namespace, be sure to document both that namespace and its Go type(s) for developers [like we have done here](/docs/extending-caddy/namespaces).

 ## Complete Example